Antropophagus: Plot

-After waking Carol, Andy and Arnold look out a window and see that the boat has drifted close to shore.
-The two men go to secure the vessel, and Julie finds a partially destroyed journal among the objects in the mansion, and it reveals that the killer is Klaus and that the bodies of all of Klaus' victims are in a hidden room.
+After Carol wakes up, Andy and Arnold look out a window and see that the boat has drifted close to shore.
+The two men go to secure the vessel, and Julie finds a partially destroyed journal among the objects in the mansion.
+It reveals that the killer is Klaus and that the bodies of all of Klaus' victims are in a hidden room.
 Andy and Arnold split up, and the latter reaches an abandoned church, where he finds Maggie and is confronted by Klaus.
 Klaus has a flashback that reveals he and his family were stranded in a raft after being shipwrecked and that Klaus accidentally stabbed his wife while trying to convince her that they should eat the body of their dead son to survive.
 Klaus then ate his wife and son's corpses, driving him insane.
 Klaus regains his composure, stabs Arnold, then strangles Maggie to death.
 As Arnold slowly dies, he watches in horror as Klaus rips out and eats Maggie's unborn child.

-Julie uncovers the room where Klaus' victims are at the mansion and skims another diary she finds in it.
+Julie uncovers the room where Klaus' victims are at the mansion and skims through another diary she finds.
 Carol stumbles into the chamber and drops dead from a slit throat.
 Klaus then attacks Julie, who locks herself and Henriette in the attic after a short chase.
 Klaus breaks through the ceiling and kills Henriette, and is then knocked off the roof by Julie and falls into a well.
 When Julie peers down the well, Klaus attacks her, but she is saved when Andy appears and stabs Klaus in the stomach with a pickaxe, causing the cannibal's intestines to spill out.
-As a last dying act, Klaus gnaws on his own innards, staring at Andy, while Julie looks at Klaus in horror; Klaus then falls over and dies.
+As a last dying act, Klaus gnaws on his innards, staring at Andy, while Julie looks at Klaus in horror; Klaus then falls over and dies.
 The film ends with Andy and Julie standing over Klaus' body, staring at each other in shock.